-I have assigned responsibility for communicating, interpreting, and monitoring this equal opportunity policy to Kim D. Kirkland who directs the OEO at IUPUI.
+I have assigned responsibility for communicating, interpreting, and monitoring this equal opportunity policy to Kim D. Kirkland [Editing Note: Anne Mitchell is currently the director.] who directs the OEO at IUPUI.
 This office maintains a comprehensive program which has been accepted by all relevant agencies of the federal government.